-Every company starts its cybersecurity journey somewhere, some can jump right in and hire a full-time CISO; while others need to grow before being ready for that leadership role.
+Every company starts its cybersecurity journey somewhere.
+Some can jump right in and hire a full-time CISO; while others need to grow before they’re ready for that leadership role.

-But Virtual CISO costs can vary widely because the nature of the service is not “one size fits all”.
+But because of this flexibility, Virtual CISO costs can vary widely.
+Because the nature of the service is not “one size fits all”, neither is the pricing structure.

 - Scope for Virtual CISO services